declare-lab/declare-lab.github.io/_pages/people.md

 ---

-We have an amazing team of researchers comprising of PhD Students, Senior Researchers, and Collaborators.
+We have an amazing team of researchers comprising of PhD Students, Senior Researchers, and Collaborators at the DeCLaRe Lab.